WritersGrove/.github/profile/codeOfEthics.md

 - **The Right To Delete**: Unlike some sites we won't name, here you have the ability to delete your data at any time.
 Deleted data will be permanently removed from our servers after a 30-day grace period.
 - **Simple Delete**: No need to contact support.
 With a single button click and confirmation you can delete a series, story, chapter, or your whole account.
 We won't beg you to stay.
 - **Privacy Protection**: We will not sell your information to third parties.
 We use privacy-focused tools like Plausible.io for analytics and only collect the minimum information necessary to operate our services.
+- **Easy Export**: At any time, you can export your works (e.g., EPUB, PDF, Markdown) to back them up or publish elsewhere.

 ## 3. Ethical Use of Technology